 IDEA permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless the device is used for approved instructional purposes.
+The use of personal electronic devices is strictly prohibited during state and district assessments and any assessment that requires the use of a secure lockdown browser.
+This ensures the integrity and security of the testing environment.

 In some cases, students may find it beneficial or might be encouraged to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
 Students must obtain prior approval from the campus principal before using personal telecommunications or other personal electronic devices for instructional use.
 When students are not using the devices for approved instructional purposes, all devices must be turned off during the instructional day.
-Violations may result in withdrawal of privileges and other disciplinary action.
+Violations may result in the withdrawal of privileges and other disciplinary actions.